subprotocol/genetic-js/README.md

 # genetic-js

 Advanced genetic and evolutionary algorithm library written in Javascript, by [Sub Protocol](http://subprotocol.com/).

-Works with nodejs and in the browser.
-When available [Web Workers](http://en.wikipedia.org/wiki/Web_worker) are used.
+#### Rational

+The existing Javascript GA/EP library landscape could collectively be summed up as, meh.
+All that I required to take over the world was a lightweight, performant, feature-rich, nodejs + browser compatible, unit tested, and easily hackable GA/EP library.
+Seamless [Web Workers](http://en.wikipedia.org/wiki/Web_worker) support would be the icing on my cake.

+Until now, no such thing existed.
+Now to can have your cake, and optimize it too.
+Is it perfect? *Probably*.
+Regardless, this library is my gift to you.

+Have fun optimizing all your optimizations!

+- sm

 ## Population Functions

-The genetic-js interface exposes a few simple primitives, you just fill in the details/features you want to use.
+The genetic-js interface exposes a few simple concepts and primitives, you just fill in the details/features you want to use.

 | Function                                  | Return Type              | Required   | Description
 | ----------------------------------------- | ------------------------ | ---------- | -----------